melezhik/sparrow-plugins/gh-pr-list/README.md

     repo => "/home/melezhik/projects/repo1" # You can use absolute paths

+# Platforms supported

+* Linux
+* MacOS

 # Requirements

-GH cli should be installed
+MacOS - GH cli should be installed

 # Author